Dadar: Cinema

 Dada Saheb Phalke (in recognition of whom the road Dada Saheb Phalke Road is named) partly shot his first film "Raja Harishchandra" at Mathura Bhavan, in one of his friend's residence in Dadar East.
 Apart from this studio, many other prominent film studios such as Ranjit Studios and Rooptara Studios were eventually built on this road.

 There is also an active crowd that watches dramas.
 Shivaji Mandir is one of the few theatres in Mumbai that has catered to the middle class' interest in the dramatic arts.
 It was here that artists like Vijay Tendulkar, Vijaya Mehta, Mahesh Elkunchwar, Dr. Shreeram Lagoo and Nana Patekar found an eager audience.

 Dadar has been also home to movie halls like Chitra Cinema, Inox Nakshatra and Hindmata Cinema.
 Plaza Cinema, a prominent theatre in west Dadar was damaged during the 1993 bomb-blasts/riots.
 It has now reopened and remains one of the theatres in Mumbai that show Marathi movies.

 Restaurants and cuisine

-Vada Pav was invented outside Dadar Station in 1971, by Ashok Vaidya using the Pav (Portuguese word for bread).
-Apart from Vada Pav, Dadar is also popular for traditional Maharashtrian food like Batata Vada, Thalipith, Sabudana Vada, Misal Pav, Pav, Puri Bhaji, Pithla Bhakri, Piyush (a sweet drink) and Lassi.
+Vada pav was invented outside Dadar Station in 1971, by Ashok Vaidya using the Pav (Portuguese word for bread).
+Apart from Vada Pav, Dadar is also popular for traditional Maharashtrian food like Batata vada, Thalipith, Sabudana Vada, Misal Pav, Pav, Puri bhaji, Pithla bhakri, Piyush (a sweet drink) and Lassi.
 There are many restaurants like Prakash Hotel, Aaswad Hotel, Gypsy, Sindhudurg Hotel, Gomantak Hotel and Panshikar that serve Marathi food.
-Restaurants catering to Udupi, Panjabi and north Indian, Chinese, Thai and many other cuisines dot the landscape.
+Restaurants catering to Udupi, Punjabi and north Indian, Chinese, Thai and many other cuisines dot the landscape.